WHAT IS THE CANADIAN MORTGAGE AND HOUSING CORPORATION (CMHC)?

 CANADIAN QUALIFYING MORTGAGE RATE LOWERED TO 4.99%

-General Alan J. Nicholas 5 Feb
+General 5 Feb

 Market interest rates have fallen sharply since the coronavirus-led investor flight to the safety of government bonds.
 The 5-year government bond yield–a harbinger of conventional mortgage rates–now stands at 1.34%, down sharply from the 1.60+% range it was trading in before the virus became global news (see chart below).